Who is Lori Anne Allison? Age, husband, Johnny Depp, height, movies, net worth

 - Stand Up to Cancer (2008)

-As an entrepreneur, Lori Anne Allison the founder of a makeup range, Serendipity Lip Glosses, launched in 2015.
+As an entrepreneur, Lori Anne Allison is the founder of a makeup range, Serendipity Lip Glosses, which was launched in 2015.
 She also has a cupcakes business, D'Cups.

 Who was Johnny Depp's first wife?